Leaderboard

 3 points

-Id agree on Rankin.
+14. Id agree on Rankin.
 He started well but shoehorning him, Jacobs and Thomson into the team isnt working anymore and he, currently, is the weakest of the three.
 Id start Hilson up front though.
 I think we need some pace and movement up top, someone to run the channels and give us a different out-ball.
 We're too easy to play against right now, defences can push up and squeeze the game knowing theyre not going to get beaten by a ball over the top.
-Hilsons pace would let us stretch the game a bit and hopefully create a bit more space in the midfield too2 points
+Hilsons pace would let us stretch the game a bit and hopefully create a bit more space in the midfield too

 2 points